AkhilmsAchu/JioFi-Battery-Percentage-Indicator/README.md

 </p>

 > 😋  Python Application that can show battery/charging details of JioFi in task bar of windows 🍴
+> 😋  It will also Alert with notification on Battery Low or on Battery Fully Charge 🍴

 ### 🏠 [Homepage](https://github.com/AkhilmsAchu/JioFi-Battery-Percentage-Indicator)